 - Identification of any potential risks that could lead to accidents or incidents in the future

 How often should I carry out a health and safety audit?

 This will depend on the size and complexity of your business, as well as the results of previous audits.
 There is no set timeframe for carrying out a health and safety audit.
 However, it is generally recommended that audits are conducted on a regular basis.

 Many businesses therefore choose to conduct a health and safety audit at least once a year.
 However, if you have identified significant areas for improvement, you may wish to carry out more frequent audits until these improvements have been made.

 This helps to ensure that improvements are embedded into your organisation.
 You can identify and address new risks in a timely manner.

 How can I do a health and safety audit?

 When it comes to conducting a health and safety audit, there are a number of different approaches you can take.
 You can choose to do it yourself, or you can bring in an external consultant.

 You can also use health and safety software such as Work Wallet to digitalise the process, making audits quicker and simpler.
 Businesses are increasingly turning to health and safety software.
-This type of safety software or safety app provides an effortless way to manage audits, with features such as checklists, report generation, and action tracking.
+This type of health and safety software or app provides an effortless way to manage audits, with features such as checklists, report generation, and action tracking.

 Whichever approach you choose, the important thing is to make sure that your health and safety audit is comprehensive.
 Some fundamental aspects always need including, and it cannot be a tick box exercise.
 It needs to cover all aspects of your particular business, bespoke to your requirements.
 Only then will you be able to identify potential risks, and put in place measures to avoid them.
 Using flexible and configurable health and safety software will help significantly.